How To Get Insanely Good At Chin-ups And Pull-ups

 Chin-ups and pull-ups for me are the most intense upper body exercises.
 Ever since I was a kid, I have been fascinated by them and had always wanted to master them.
-This wouldn’t happen until my early twenties and here I will share my approach with you.
+This wouldn’t happen until my early twenties and here I will share my approach of getting really good at chin-ups and pull-ups with you.
 But first let me tell you what happened today.

 I Was Chilling After A Nice Walk In The Saturday Sun